Jiraiya: Television shows

-The 18th Super Sentai season, Ninja Sentai Kakuranger, features a character named Jiraiya (played by Kane Kosugi) who summons a giant black toad mecha.
+The eighteenth Super Sentai season, Ninja Sentai Kakuranger, features a character named Jiraiya (played by Kane Kosugi) who summons a giant black toad mecha.
+In the Kamen Rider franchise, both ninja-motif Kamen Riders Tycoon and Shinobi, from Kamen Rider Geats and Kamen Rider Zi-O respectively, have frogs as their mentors and supporters.

-The seventh installment of the Metal Hero Series, Sekai Ninja Sen Jiraiya features ninja student Toha Yamaji who identifies himself as Jiraiya to combat The Sorcerers Clan.
+The seventh installment of the Metal Hero Series, Sekai Ninja Sen Jiraiya, features ninja student Toha Yamaji who identifies himself as Jiraiya to combat The Sorcerers Clan.